Usage

 pause

-Pause lldpd operations. lldpd will not send any more frames or
+Pause lldpd operations. lldpd will not send or receive any

 works interactively as lldpd asks lldpcli to unpause after